 Room Temperature Storage: Store this cornbread in an airtight container at room temperature for up to 3 days.
 You can reheat it in the microwave for about 30 seconds to make it warm and soft again.

 You can!
-To do so, replace the sourdough discard with active sourdough starter (1:1 substitute).
+To do so, replace the sourdough discard with active sourdough starter (200g) and continue with the recipe as written.

 Yes.
 If you're not using eggs, replace the egg with ¼ cup of plain yogurt (dairy or non-dairy).